Frequently Asked Questions

 What about campus safety?

-Saint Michael’s College is a safe place for international students to study.
+Saint Michael’s College is a safe place for international students.
 Each residence hall has staff members who oversee the building and support its residents.
 In addition, our Public Safety Officers strive to maintain a safe campus environment day and night.

 What do I need to know before I travel outside the US?